 In recent years, standing desks have become a popular way to combat the ill health effects of sitting especially if sitting increases the pain.
 There is currently not enough evidence to make a recommendation on the specific duration of sitting or lying down that is associated with poorer health outcomes.
 However, it is recommended to break up time spent sitting or lying down, as often as possible.

-If you have back or neck pain, request an appointment with me.
+If you have back or neck pain, schedule an appointment with me.
 I can assess your posture and help you find the best ways to sit, stand and work.
 And, as a physiatrist, I can develop a custom physical therapy program to reduce back pain in the long-term.